 In addition, Cyprium and NICHD entered into a worldwide, exclusive license agreement to develop and commercialize adeno-associated virus (AAV)-based gene therapy, called AAV-ATP7A, to deliver working copies of the copper transporter that is defective in Menkes patients, and to be used in combination with CUTX-101.

 Both CUTX-101 and AAV-ATP7A gene therapy were granted orphan drug designation by the FDA.
-FDA granted Fast Track Designation and Rare Pediatric Disease Designation to CUTX-101.
+The FDA granted Breakthrough Therapy Designation, Fast Track Designation and Rare Pediatric Disease Designation to CUTX-101.
 In July 2020, European Medicines Agency (EMA) Committee for Orphan Medicinal Products issued a positive opinion on the Orphan Medicinal Product Designation for CUTX-101.

 Cyprium is a majority‐owned subsidiary of Fortress Biotech (NASDAQ: FBIO) and is based in New York City.